krigru/verses/README.md

-# verses
+# Verses - Verse generator
-Generates the verse of the day or a new random verse
+Generates the verse of the day or a new random verse by the click of a button.